MoThom/DynaFlexCV/README.md

-# DynaFlexCV (Elucidating the DYNAmics of a FLEXible structure using Computer Vision)
+# DynaFlexCV (Exploring the DYNAmics of a FLEXible submerged structure exposed to water flow, using Computer Vision)

 by Moritz Thom 2018